mattwilliamson/deepdrive_micro/README.md

 # TODO
+- Use just veloicty for odom
+- Odom simulator
+- Watchdog for restarts
+- Transform IMU frame
+- IMU SPI?
 - Average IMU Readings
 - Take another stab at IMU DMP
 - Timeout if no twist received for some period of time and stop motors